IMPORTANT! YOU MUST READ THIS BEFORE CONTINUING:

 In pharmacology, a drug's response in the body, more accurately described as the body's response to an inert poison, is called the drug's pharmacodynamics, and the body's absorption and elimination of this poison is known as the drug's pharmacokinetics.
 Pharmacology texts clearly list the pharmacokinetic and pharmacodynamic properties of sodium chloride, confirming its use as a drug and a poison.
 As with all other drugs, adverse effects of sodium chloride use are listed in medical books.
 Sodium chloride's retention and excretion by the body places a large strain on kidneys and other organs, damaging tissue and raising blood pressure as the body retains water in extracellular tissue to dilute salt.

 Observational studies that show a U-shape association between mortality and salt intake are misinterpreted to suggest that a very-low-salt diet causes increased mortality, proving that eating salt is healthy.
-However, by excluding random controlled trials, these association studies are not able to generalize causation.
+However, lacking randomized controlled trials, these association studies are not able to demonstrate causation.
 It is difficult for researchers to accurately control for increases in mortality from low salt consumption due to confounding factors such as poor overall nutritional status of patients with congestive heart failure and other chronically ill patients with poor dietary intake.

 Chronic heart failure is often a result of the left ventricle of the heart giving out from forcing against the resistance of high blood pressure in the arteries due to increased blood plasma volume from excess fluid retention caused by sodium intake.
 It is likely that artery elasticity in younger people who consume salt helps prevent high blood pressure as their arteries dilate to compensate for extra plasma volume.
 However, as arteries lose elasticity with age, increased plasma volume from salt intake raises blood pressure.
 According to the INTERSALT study, the Yanomami tribe of Brazil consume no salt, and their blood pressure averages only 95/61 mmHg, which does not rise with age.
 By contrast, the leading cause of death in China is stroke, likely related to the population's high salt intake.